wmfs/dependency-search/README.md

 npm run start -- [packages-file] [search-directory]
 ```

- - [packages-file] is the path and filename of the file containing the packages you want to search for.
+ - [packages-file] is the path and filename of the file containing the packages you want to search for (required).

- - [search-directory] is the path of the directory containing the projects you wish to search.
+ - [search-directory] is the path of the directory containing the projects you wish to search (required).

 So, for example - if you had a file named `c:\dependencies.txt` that looked like this (note the malformed first line that will be ignored)...